 The idea that differentiates precision farming from traditional methods is Variable-Rate Application (VRA).
 Inputs are given in amounts needed, where needed, and when needed.

-All stages of agriculture—like sowing, fertilizing, pest-control, and harvesting—can be controlled through precision farming to increase yield while keeping costs low at the same time.
+All stages of agriculture can be optimized through precision farming, which will increase yield while keeping costs low for the following areas at the same time:

 Precision Farm Management

 To be able to apply the VRA method, growers need detailed and spatial data about their farms and different Variable-Rate Technology (VRT) at each stage.
 The following are important steps in precision farming:

 - Data collection